By Tim Lambert

 Early Namibia

-In the year 1487, a Portuguese named Bartholomew Diaz reached what is now Namibia.
-However, Europeans showed little interest in Namibia until the 19th century because there was a desert along its coast.
+In 1487, a Portuguese named Bartholomew Diaz reached what is now Namibia.
+However, Europeans showed little interest in Namibia until the 19th century because of the desert along its coast.

 However, in 1884 Namibia became a German colony.
 Yet at first, the Germans showed little interest in Namibia.
 The number of German settlers gradually increased until 1904 when the Herero people rose in rebellion.
 However, the Germans brutally suppressed the uprising.
 The Nama people in Namibia began a guerrilla war but by 1907 they had been defeated, again with great brutality.